tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 classes.
 Number of supported kernels will depend on the surface we manage to customize.
 (Note that I have already started prototyping the implementation that includes a few common methods such as `input`, `output`.
-The spreadsheet below consideres these methods to be already *supported*).
+The spreadsheet below considers these methods to be already *supported*).

 *   List of kernels and `OpKernelConstruction`/`OpKernelContext` methods they
     require: